 1. Take a breath.

-This is where the breath is concentrated in the upper part of the chest, making it inefficient for absorption of oxygen and causes low discharge of carbon dioxide.
+This is where the breath is concentrated in the upper part of the chest, making it inefficient for oxygen absorption and causing low discharge of carbon dioxide.

 2. Watch your thoughts.

-Whatever you are about to take on, first take note of what you are telling yourself about this challenge.
+Whatever you are about to take on, first note what you are telling yourself about this challenge.

-For example: I recently completed a Tough Mudder Race (a 20km, military-style obstacle course) that fully tested my physical abilities and limits.
+For example, I recently completed a Tough Mudder Race (a 20km, military-style obstacle course) that fully tested my physical abilities and limits.

 Watch your thoughts and notice when your mind is going down a negative spiral of ‘what ifs?’

 3. Acknowledge your fears.

-While you can use your breath and your thoughts to prepare yourself for any challenge, it’s important to acknowledge your fears.
+While you can use your breath and thoughts to prepare yourself for any challenge, it’s important to acknowledge your fears.

-Instead of ignoring that heavy feeling in your belly, or allowing it to make you physically sick, take a few moments to walk-through some possible scenarios.
+Instead of ignoring that heavy feeling in your belly, or allowing it to make you physically sick, take a few moments to walk through some possible scenarios.

-Taking time to acknowledge your feelings will help you discern between real and imagined fear.
+Acknowledging your feelings will help you discern between real and imagined fear.